Maximal Closed Set and Half-Space Separations in Finite Closure Systems

-\begin{lemma} There exists no algorithm solving the \MCSep~problem calling the closure operator less than $2|E|-2$ times in the worst-case. \end{lemma} \begin{proof} Suppose for contradiction that there is an algorithm $\mathfrak{A}$ solving the \MCSep ~\-problem with strictly less than $2|E|-2$ closure operator calls for \textit{all} problem instances.
-Consider the closure system $(E, \cl_\cc)$ with $E=\{e_1, e_2, \ldots, e_n\}$ for some $n>2$ and with the closure operator $\rho$ defined by
+\begin{lemma} All algorithms solving the \MCSep~problem require at least $2|E|-2$ closure operator calls in the worst-case. \end{lemma} \begin{proof} Suppose for contradiction that there is an algorithm $\mathfrak{A}$ solving the \MCSep ~\-problem with strictly less than $2|E|-2$ closure operator calls for \textit{all} problem instances.
+Consider the closure system $(E, \cl_\cc)$ with $E=\{e_1,\ldots, e_n\}$ for some $n>2$ and with the closure operator $\rho$ defined by

 By condition, $\mathfrak{A}$ returns the only solution $\{e_1\}$ and $\{e_2\}$ of the \MCSep~problem for the input $\{e_1\}$ and $\{e_2\}$ with at most $2|E|-3$ closure operator calls.
 We claim that $\mathfrak{A}$ needs to calculate the closure for both input sets.
 Indeed, suppose the closure of one of them, say $\{e_1\}$, has not been computed.
 Then $\mathfrak{A}$ is incorrect, as it would return the same output for the closure system above and for $(E, \cl_\cc\setminus\{e_1\})$.
 Thus, $\mathfrak{A}$ can calculate the closure for at most $2|E|-5$ further subsets of $E$.
 This implies that the closure has not been considered by $\mathfrak{A}$ for at least one of the sets $\{e_1, e_3\}, \ldots, \{e_1, e_n\},\{e_2, e_3\},\ldots,\{e_2, e_n\}$, say for $\{e_1, e_3\}$.
 But then $\mathfrak{A}$ returns the same output for $(E, \cl_\cc)$ and for the closure system $(E, \cl_\cc \cup \{e_1, e_3\})$, contradicting its correctness. \end{proof}